shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/guides/dynamic_filesystem_configuration.md

 ### The Path Cache

 At folder creation time, a mapping is created between a folder on disk and a Shotgun entity.
 These mappings are stored as FilesystemLocation entities in Shotgun, and cached in an SQLite database on user machines.
-To learn more about how the path cache works, and how to work with it, see [this document](https://support.shotgunsoftware.com/hc/en-us/articles/219040418-What-is-the-Path-Cache-What-are-Filesystem-Locations-).
+To learn more about how the path cache works and how to work with it, see [this document](https://support.shotgunsoftware.com/hc/en-us/articles/219040418-What-is-the-Path-Cache-What-are-Filesystem-Locations-).

 ### Additional Resources